ConsonanceClub/100_Days_of_code_submissions/README.md

 # Welcome to Consonance 100 Days of code Challenge 🚩

 This README explains how to get started with the 100 Days of Code challenge, and how to become take part in it.
-By participating in the Campus Expert program, you are to abide by the [code of conduct](./.github/CODE_OF_CONDUCT.md).
+By participating in the **100  Days of Code Challenge**, you are to abide by the [code of conduct](./.github/CODE_OF_CONDUCT.md).

-**PRO-TIP** please check the [our guide](./.github/guildlines.md) on taking part in this
+**PRO-TIP** please check [our guide](./.github/guildlines.md) on taking part in this

 # How To Get Started